Visit the Advising page to ensure that your question can be answered by the COGS Program Coordinator before submitting an inquiry.

 Your degree requirements are bound to the year that you have declared your major, not the current year (it will be the requirements that show up in your degree navigator by default that your Faculty will do graduation checks on).
 The new curriculum is for new students declaring COGS majors this coming year.

 Thank you for catching this!
-This happens occasionally in degree navigator, especially if a course is new (e.g. PHIL351 is one of the newer courses).
+This happens occasionally in degree navigator, especially if a course is new (e.g. PHIL351 is one of the newer courses) or has a "A" after it (e.g. PHIL441A).
 Please send your 1) student number, 2) the course in question, and 3) which version of Degree Navigator you are using (e.g. 2020W) to the Program Coordinator so the issue can be examined (and resolved).

 Maybe, depending on how strong your case is.
 Courses not on the module list may still be granted module credit by-request with permission of the Program Chair (Sending a request does not guarantee approval.
 Hence it is advised that students not plan their degree around the assumption that module credit will be granted for courses not on the module list).
 Please send requests for consideration via the Module Credit Request for Consideration form.
 Please do keep in mind that module courses should be taken from the list published on this website, unless there are clear reasons for making an exception.